openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 |-----------|---------------|-------------|
 | ga        | Group address | 9.001       |

+Note: The `number` channel has full support for UoM.
-Note: Using the Units Of Measurement feature of openHAB (Quantitytype) requires that the DPT value is set correctly.
+Using the Units Of Measurement feature of openHAB (Quantitytype) requires that the DPT value is set correctly.
 Automatic type conversion will be applied if required.

+Incoming values from the KNX bus are converted to values with units (e.g. `23 °C`).
+If the channel is linked to the correct item-type (`Number:Temperature` in this case) the display unit can be controlled my item metadata (e.g. `%.1f °F` for 1 digit of precision in Fahrenheit).
+The unit is stripped if the channel is linked to a plain number item (type `Number`).

+Outgoing values with unit are first converted to the unit associated with the DPT (e.g. a value of `10 °F` is converted to `-8.33 °C` if the channel has DPT 9.001).
+Values from plain number channels are sent as-is (without any conversion).

 ##### Channel Type "string"